kyverno/website/content/en/Community/_index.md

 type: docs
 ---

+## Kyverno Slack Channel

+Join the Kubernetes slack workspace at [https://slack.k8s.io/](https://slack.k8s.io/) and then search for the [#kyverno](https://slack.k8s.io/#kyverno) channel.

+If you already have access to the Kubernetes slack workspace simply select `sign in` at [https://slack.k8s.io/#kyverno](https://slack.k8s.io/#kyverno).

 ## Community Meetings

 To attend our community meetings, join the [Kyverno group](https://groups.google.com/g/kyverno).
 You will then be sent a meeting invite and will have access to the agenda and meeting notes (feel free to suggest topics!)